Why Should I Care About High Cholesterol in Men?

-High cholesterol, also called hypercholesteremia, puts men at greater risk for heart attacks, strokes, and peripheral artery disease.
-For many men, the risk from high cholesterol starts in their 20s and increases with age.
+High cholesterol, also called hypercholesterolemia, puts men at higher risk for heart attacks, strokes, and peripheral artery disease.
+For many men, the risk from high cholesterol starts in their 20s and goes up with age.

-Your body needs some cholesterol to produce hormones, vitamin D, and the bile acids that help you digest fat.
-But the body only needs a limited amount of cholesterol.
+Your body needs some cholesterol to make hormones, vitamin D, and the bile acids that help you digest fat.
+But the body needs only a limited amount of cholesterol.
 When there’s too much, health problems, such as heart disease, may develop.

 There are different kinds of cholesterol, and if there’s too much of certain kinds in your blood, a fatty deposit called plaque can build up on the walls of your arteries.
 It’s like rust on the inside of a pipe.
-This plaque build-up can block blood flow to the heart muscle, reducing its oxygen supply.
+This plaque buildup can block blood flow to the heart muscle, reducing its oxygen supply.
 If levels of blood and oxygen to the heart drop far enough, you may start feeling chest pain or find yourself short of breath.
-A heart attack happens when the plaque completely blocks a blood vessel feeding a section of the heart muscle.
-If the plaque blocks a blood vessel going to your brain, you can have a stroke.

-The cholesterol that blocks arteries is called low-density lipoprotein, or LDL.
-Another kind of cholesterol called high-density lipoprotein or HDL is known as good cholesterol because it helps remove LDL from the blood and eventually from the body.
-For good health, you ideally want to keep the LDL levels down and the HDL levels up.
+The cholesterol that blocks arteries is called low-density lipoprotein (LDL).
+Another kind of cholesterol called high-density lipoprotein (HDL) is known as good cholesterol because it helps remove LDL from the blood and from the body.
+For good health, you want to keep the LDL levels down and the HDL levels up.
 If this balance isn’t maintained, especially if it’s reversed, you are said to have high cholesterol.

-Your risk of having high cholesterol increases if:
+Your risk of having high cholesterol goes up if:

 - Your diet is high in saturated fat.
 These fats, found in meat and full-fat dairy products, raise LDL cholesterol.
 Dietary cholesterol, found in eggs and organ meats, can also raise blood cholesterol levels, but not as much as saturated fat does.

-- You eat foods containing trans fats.
-These are artificially made fats found in partially hydrogenated oils.
+- You eat foods with trans fats.
+These are human-made fats found in partially hydrogenated oils.
 They raise LDL cholesterol and lower HDL cholesterol -- exactly the wrong combination.

 - You eat processed foods or foods high in carbohydrates.
 These types of foods have also been shown to increase LDL cholesterol.

 - You are overweight or obese.
-Excess weight increases LDL and lowers HDL.
+Extra weight increases LDL and lowers HDL.